 What is direct deposit?

-Direct deposit is the easiest way to receive your paycheck—it is deposited automatically into your checking account.
+Direct deposit is the easiest way to receive your paycheck—it is deposited automatically into your bank account.
 Most employers offer this service.
 Check with your employer for how to enroll in direct deposit.
-Many banks and credit unions offer lower-cost or even free checking accounts if you use direct deposit.
+Many banks offer lower cost or even free checking accounts if you have direct deposit.

 My bank charges $20 for each bounced check—are all banks' overdraft fees so high?